 What’s so great about pedals?

-You don’t need to be a tech whizz to have a eureka! moment combining the two.
-Guitar pedals can take a plain, dry signal and twist it in ways you never thought possible.
-Because both components use 1/4” jacks, the process is simple to assemble and achievable for anyone with a bit of space at home.
-If you’re a gigging musician, you can incorporate it into your live set-up for that extra wow factor.
+Guitar pedals take a plain, dry signal and twist it in ways you never thought possible.
+Because both stompboxes and synths use 1/4” jacks, the process is simple to assemble and achievable for anyone with a bit of space at home.
+If you’re a gigging musician, you can incorporate pedals into your live set-up for that extra wow factor.
 For Eurorack users, think of a pedal as another module to add to your sound.

 Synth keyboards usually have basic in-built effects such as reverb, delay and chorus.
-In most cases, they simply don’t sound as good or aren’t as fleshed out as guitar pedals dedicated to creating these effects.
-Pedals either have a very specific modulated voicing, or house an array of parameter controls.
-Or both if you pay ‘boutique’ prices.
-There are so many brands and combinations of effects out there, it’s unbelievable what you can discover.
+In most cases, they simply don’t sound as good or aren’t as diverse as guitar pedals.
+Stompboxes come in a an amazing variety, from containing very specific modulated voicings to housing an array of parameter controls – both if you pay ‘boutique’ prices.
+There are so many brands and combinations of effects out there, it’s incredible what you can discover.

 Line level and impedance

 There are a few considerations to take into account before jumping into buying hundreds of pounds worth of kit.
-They are minor, but worth noting if you plan to use certain pedals.
+They are generally minor, but worth noting if you plan on using particular pedals.

 This is most common in fuzz pedals, which don’t react well to a low impedance.
-If you do have a pedal you think might cause problems, an attenuator or reamp will do a good job in adjusting the signal.
-A DI box following the effects pedals could be a worthwhile addition to boost the line level up to match the impedance of a mixing desk or speaker, especially if you have a long chain.
+If you do have a pedal you think might cause problems, use an attenuator or reamp to adjust the signal.
+A DI box following on from the effects pedals could be a worthwhile addition in order to boost the line level up to match the impedance of a mixing desk or speaker, especially if you have a long chain.

 Next, you have to consider how you’re going to incorporate all this extra gear into your setup.
 There are two appropriate options: create a conventional pedalboard like a guitarist, or keep them on top of the synth/on a dedicated stand.
 The former is great if you don’t need to change lots of settings as you can keep it on the floor, out the way.
 But the latter lets you twiddle and experiment on the fly, and that’s what it’s all about when using pedals with synths.